 INSTRUCTION: Bidder must sign acknowledgment below line and return acknowledgment to Awarding Agency along with the bid proposal.

-The undersigned acknowledges receiving and reform. ading a copy of the "Notification to Bidders"
+The undersigned acknowledges receiving and readir form. ng a copy of the "Notification to Bidders"

 Signature Date

 On behalf of:

 WORKFORCE ANALYSIS